douglasteeple/StockPy/README.md

 # StockPy
-Live stock market portfolio analysis and plotting
+Live stock market portfolio analysis and plotting.

+This project reads a CSV-style portfolio of stocks and produces realtime graphs and statistics.